keptn/keptn.github.io/content/docs/news/release_announcements/keptn-0170/index.md

 # Release Notes 0.17.0

-Keptn 0.17.0 provides more customizability options in the helm-charts.
+Keptn 0.17.0 provides more customizability options in the Helm Charts.
 Make sure to check the [upgrade guide](https://keptn.sh/docs/install/upgrade/#upgrade-from-keptn-0-16-x-to-keptn-0-17-x) to ensure that you do not lose any data.

 ---

 **Key announcements**:

 :information_source: *CLI*: The CLI does not offer anymore the install/uninstall/upgrade commands.
-Please refer to our [documentation](../../../install/helm-install/) to see how you can use helm to operate Keptn.
+Please refer to our [documentation](../../../install/helm-install/) to see how you can use Helm to operate Keptn.

 ---